For some people, coming up with ideas is as easy as spotting chewing gum on the sidewalk. For others, it’s nearly impossible.

 Given that he enjoyed using his hands and already felt he needed a hobby, Alex decided to make his own muddlers or to make, in his words, “high quality, beautiful, wooden muddlers that verge on art!”

 He purchased a lathe and all manner of other tools and set to work.
-The result is a product that resembles a small bat or large pestle and which, when used by a bartender, serves a similar purpose to a pestle, grinding, mashing, or crushing herbs, sugars, fruits, and ice.
-Mojitos are made using muddlers, but hardly ever using ones like Alex has created, out of beautiful figured wood.
+The result is a product that resembles a small bat or large pestle, which, when used by a bartender, serves a similar purpose to a pestle, grinding, mashing, or crushing herbs, sugars, fruits, and ice.
+Mojitos are made using muddlers, but hardly ever using ones like Alex has created, out of beautifully-figured wood.

-If you find the idea of starting a business intimidating, start with something you know.
-This way, it might not feel like a business and you’ll enjoy the process as you go.
-Be sure to think carefully about how you’ll feel if things do work out.
-You may find things suddenly become less enjoyable as you’ve got to start making them to meet customer demands or to pay the bills.
+Be sure to think carefully about how you’ll feel if things do work out, however.
+You may find things suddenly become less enjoyable as you’ve got to start doing your hobby to meet customer demands or to pay the bills.
 Or, you might just need a new hobby!

 8. Fulfill a need

-Move up to the love/belonging level on Maslow’s pyramid, and you get companies like Facebook that allow a user to feel a sense of connection to friends and family.
+Move up to the love/belonging level on Maslow’s pyramid, and you get companies like Facebook that allow a user to feel a sense of connection with friends and family.